antonkw/minimal-mistakes/_posts/2022-01-03-reader-monad.md

 );
 ```

-#### initial function
+#### connect and execute
-At the very first step we have function that initiates connection, updates password, and finally closes connection.
+At the very first step we have function that initiates JDBC connection, updates password, and finally closes connection.
 ```scala
 def setPassword(user: String, hash: String) = {
   Class.forName("org.postgresql.Driver")